eraybasar/pesdk-docs/_features/frames.md

 ---
 layout: features/content
 title: Frames # title as shown in the menu and
+description: The PhotoEditor SDK provides a quick and easy way for adding artistic frames to any creative.
+Learn how to add custom frame assets to the library.
 order: 3
 menuitem: Frames
 tags: